XFox111/MuiCharts/README.md

 Frontend is a simple React app with Material-UI.
 It consumes the RESTful API provided by the backend (or uses its emulation) and visualizes the data.

-> 🚧 WIP

-## Docker
-Use sample `docker-compose.yml` to see how to deploy project using Docker
+### API host URL
+Use `VITE_API_URL` variable on build time to configure URL for backend host

 ## GitHub Actions
 Path: `.github/workflows`

 There are two GitHub Actions workflows:
-- `backend.yml` - CI/CD for the backend.
+- `docker-backend.yml` - CI/CD for the backend.
 Deploys the app to a remote server using Docker and SSH
-- `frontend.yml` - CI/CD for the frontend.
+- `ghpages-frontend.yml` - CI/CD for the frontend.
 Deploys the app to GitHub Pages